JordanKnowles/Flight-Simulator/README.md

 # Flight-Simulator
-Forecasting the Training Hours and Mach 1
+Forecasting the Training Hours at Mach 1